VitaliiSvietkov/UCODE-uls/README.md

      -G      Enable colorized output.
 This option is equivalent to defining CLICOLOR in the environment.
 (See below.)

+     -i      For each file, print the file's file serial number (inode num- ber).

      -l      (The lowercase letter ``ell''.)
 List in long format.
 (See below.)
 If the output is to a terminal, a total sum for all the